 Users with access to the feature could select up to 10 photos and add their chosen filters — then upload them as an album within a single post.
 If you’re a keen Instagrammer, is this a feature that you would use?

 Kudos to Facebook’s artificial intelligence team — they have built a genius visual search system that recognises content within a photo and returns relevant search results.

 Named Lumos, the system can detect and segment objects, places, animals and clothing — so if you search for the Eiffel Tower, Lumos will see any photos containing the iconic landmark even if no tags are used.
 Facebook will then return relevant and diverse search results to the user.

-New IF functions in Google AdWords improve ad customisation
+New IF functions in Google Ads improve ad customisation

-Customising ads to suit your customer base has got easier, thanks to new IF functions in Google AdWords which allow ad text to be customised based on specific parameters.
+Customising ads to suit your customer base has got easier, thanks to new IF functions in Google Ads which allow ad text to be customised based on specific parameters.

 For example, if it’s a new customers, ads for introductory promotions will show — whereas if it’s a returning customers, ads promoting your loyalty program will show instead.
 The IF functions will help to maximise ROI for retailers by making ad targeting more relevant.